hujhax/austin-improv-wiki/Troupes/Witch Baby.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Witch Baby is a house troupe formed out of students of [[Theatres/The New Movement|The New Movement]].
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Witch Baby is a house troupe formed out of students of [[Theatres/The New Movement|The New Movement]].
 We're party animals with hearts of gold.
 We're sexy office supplies just trying to make our way through the corporate world.
-We are what you want us to be.</blockquote>
+We are what you want us to be.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We perform a montage and sweep edit.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We perform a montage and sweep edit.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]